VCollab-Net/vcollab-web/beta/README.md

 - Model downscaler (to send a smaller version of your model over the network without having to change in side in your vtubing model)
 - More feedback in UI (notifications, alerts, ...)
 - And many more, any suggestion is welcome

+## Known Issues

+VCollab is a software in beta version and may contain some bugs and issues.
+If you encounter a bug or crash, please make a bug report by following the instructions in [Make a bug report](#make-a-bug-report).
+Here are the known issues so far:
+- There is a really low but non-zero probability of VCollab crashing when exiting the Source Setup screen (just restart the application if it happens)
+- If the network bandwidth available is not sufficient, other participants may not receive any model image and no message is played to warn the user about this.
+In case you notice this issue, please try to reduce the size of the source region rectangle in the Source Setup page (this will lower the internet usage)
+- Is is not possible to leave a collaboration once created or joined.
+It is required to exit and restart the software to join another collaboration.
+- No message is displayed if joining a collaboration that does not exist (invalid code or network error)

 ## Make a bug report